The business model fintech companies choose can determine their future with a point of no return.

 - Second, you’ll need specialized legal and compliance expertise.
 These experts provide intelligence and recommendations, and they also take the lead in meetings with regulators as they communicate your business model, product attributes and compliance strategy.

 - Third, you’ll need an extended timeline to accommodate the licensing process.
 You should allow 6 months to become a registered FINRA broker-dealer.
 You should allow one to two years to gain approval as a licensed financial lender or money transfer agent in all 50 states.

 An outsourced compliance expert can help you accelerate these timelines.
 They can’t make the regulators move faster, but they can manage the process in the most efficient way possible.

-Your operations team is an integral part of the early discussion of full vs. partial stack, because a full stack fintech company will need a more complex operational structure.
-The company will need to fulfill their compliance requirements, and they’ll need to build a service organization to support users with transactional support, technology support and customer service support.
+Your operations team is an integral part of the early discussion about models because a full-model company will need a more complex operational structure.
+The company will need to fulfill the fintech regulatory requirements, and they’ll need to build a service organization to support users with transactional support, technology support, and customer service support.

 APIS to the Rescue

-What’s the Best Compliance Stack for Your Fintech Startup?
+What’s the Best Compliance Stack for Your Startup?

-Are you weighing the pros and cons of partial vs. full stack for your fintech startup?
+Are you weighing the pros and cons of a partial vs. a full-stack model for your startup?